kellya72/R-tutorials/Tutorial 10/Tutorial_10.md

 -   If you decide you want to make changes to the document you can then do so in RStudio and the final document will be updated when the knit button is selected again.

--   The actual document created can be found in the working directory selected.
+-   The actual document created can be found in the working directory where the file is saved.

 **Exercise 2: Knit *First R Markdown Document* as a word document.**